DataDog/integrations-extras/n2ws/README.md

 1. Install the [Python Integration][1]

-2. Enable Datadog support on your N2WS instance Connect to your N2WS Backup and Recovery instance with SSH.
+2. Enable Datadog support on your N2WS instance:
+    Connect to your N2WS Backup and Recovery instance with SSH.
 Add the following lines to `/cpmdata/conf/cpmserver.cfg`.
 You may require `sudo` privileges to  perform this action.
     `[external_monitoring]
     enabled=True`

     Run `service apache2 restart`

-3. Install the Datadog Agent on your N2WS Instance Login to Datadog and go to Integrations -> Agent -> Ubuntu Copy the agent ‘easy one-step install’ command
+3. Install the Datadog Agent on your N2WS Instance:

+    - Login to Datadog and go to Integrations -> Agent -> Ubuntu
+    - Copy the agent ‘easy one-step install’ command
-Connect to your N2WS Backup and Recovery Instance with SSH.
+    - Connect to your N2WS Backup and Recovery Instance with SSH.
 You may require `sudo` privileges to perform this action.

-4. Setup Datadog Dashboard metrics
+4. Setup Datadog Dashboard metrics:
     Go to [‘Metrics-> Explorer’][2]

     **Graph**: Select your metric from the list.
 All N2WS metrics begin with the string ‘cpm_metric’.

     **Over**: Select data from the list.
 All N2WS users data begin with the string ‘cpm:user:<user-name>’.
     You can select either a specific user or the entire N2WS instance.

 5. Get N2WS dashboards
     In [Datadog Integrations][3] , search for 'N2WS' tile and install it.
         You will get 3 types of dashboards to your account:
         'N2WSBackup&Recovery-Graphicalversion', 'N2WSBackup&Recovery-Graphicalversion-areas' and 'N2WSBackup&Recovery-Squaresdashboard'.

 Alternatively users can [import JSON templates from N2WS][4].